abtswath/validator/README.md

 # validator
-A form verification library written in php8 attributes
+A class object validation library written in php8 attributes.
+The validations from laravel validation.